VoErik/domain-generalization/README.md

 For both `pacs_custom` and `medmnistc` you need to specify an additional field in the config `aug_dict`, that specifies which of the augmentations you want to use.

 You can extend this by adding new augmentation strategies.
-See [Extending the Code](#Extending the Code).

 ### Hyperparameters